zowe/zowe-cli-db2-plugin/README.md

-# Zowe CLI Plug-in for IBM® Db2® for z/OS®
+# IBM® Db2® Plug-in for Zowe CLI

 [![codecov](https://codecov.io/gh/zowe/zowe-cli-db2-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/zowe/zowe-cli-db2-plugin)

-The Zowe CLI plug-in for IBM® Db2® Database lets you interact with Db2 for z/OS to perform tasks with modern development tools to automate typical workloads more efficiently.
+The IBM® Db2® Plug-in for Zowe CLI lets you interact with Db2 for z/OS to perform tasks with modern development tools to automate typical workloads more efficiently.
 The plug-in also enables you to interact with Db2 to advance continuous integration to validate product quality and stability.

-Zowe CLI Plug-in for IBM Db2 Database lets you execute SQL statements against a Db2 region, export a Db2 table, and call a stored procedure.
+IBM® Db2® Plug-in for Zowe CLI lets you execute SQL statements against a Db2 region, export a Db2 table, and call a stored procedure.
 The plug-in also exposes its API so that the plug-in can be used directly in other products.